Teach2Breach/noldr/readme.md

 This Rust library provides low-level functionality for working with Windows Portable Executable (PE) files and dynamic-link libraries (DLLs).
 It offers a set of tools for interacting with the Windows process environment, loading DLLs, and retrieving function addresses.

-It was written to be used in a C2 server for hiding API calls and limiting the number of dependencies in a DLL.
+It was written to be used in a C2 implant for hiding API calls and limiting the number of dependencies in a DLL.
 There are no Windows API crates imported, not even for types.

 This library was written for a very specific use case in mind.
 If you want something more robust, check out Kudaes [DInvoke_rs](https://github.com/Kudaes/DInvoke_rs).